JAQuent/bluetooth-heartrate-monitor/README.md

 The target heart rate is automatically saved to the workout metadata and will be displayed when analyzing the workout later.

+### Graceful Shutdown
+The application now supports graceful shutdown to avoid errors and ensure data is properly saved:
+- **Press Enter** in the terminal to stop monitoring and save all data cleanly
+- **Ctrl+C** is also handled gracefully to prevent error messages
+- All data is automatically saved before the program exits

 ## Analysing workout
 A workout can be analysed using this command: